fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/unreal-engine-exporter/index.md

 * Click the export level button
 * Choose an export directory through a file picker dialogue
 * Click OK in a blocking success prompt
-* Locate the game from File Explorer
+* Locate the game in File Explorer
 * Launch the game
 * Open the level from a debug level selection menu